 - Write about what life would look life if morals were not in place.

-- Write about the idea of values affecting your morals in life.
+- Present ideas of values affecting your morals in life.

-- Write about popular moral dilemmas in the world.
+- Expose popular moral dilemmas in the world.

 - Write about how morals and values differ within different cultures and regions.

-- Write about a time when you had to debate morals and values.
+- Conflict arising from out a time when you had to debate morals and values.

 - Write about your idea of the best combination of morals and values.

-- Write about a conflict you once endured because of mismatched morals.
+- Conflict you once endured because of mismatched morals.

 - Write about how morals and values shape happiness in life.

-- Write about the importance of matching morals and values in relationships.
+- The importance of matching morals and values in relationships.

 - Write about how to share your morals with others.

-- Write about ways in which one can develop new morals and values.
+- Open discussion on ways in which one can develop new morals and values.

 - Write about how our morals and values change as we grow up.